-After reading this tutorial, you’ll learn about DMARC records and how to set them up in your domain settings to improve your domain health when using cold email software.
+This tutorial explains the DMARC record and how to set it up in your domain settings to improve your domain’s health and security.

-Before setting up DMARC, ensure that SPF and DKIM records are already configured and have been active for at least 48 hours.
+Before configuring DMARC, ensure that SPF and DKIM records are already set up and have been active for at least 48 hours.

 DMARC record explained

-These reports are generated automatically and sent to this email address.
+Create a separate mailbox and it to your DMARC record if you want to receive them.
+These reports show email authentication statistics and help with potential security issues.
+These reports will be generated automatically and sent to this email address.
 (For more details, see the “View DMARC reports” section of this article.)

 How to set up DMARC record